Thomas1995/Rentz/README.md

 ### Setup

 ```
-make
+make -j4
 cd bin
 ./server NumberOfClients
 ./client localhost YourNameHere
 ```

 The game starts when *NumberOfClients* clients are connected to the server.
+The numbers should be between 3 and 6, otherwise it generates an error.

 ### Communication protocol: